aryopg/biokge/README.md

 ## 3. Experimental Evaluations

 ### Link prediction
 All configuration files for the link prediction evaluations mentioned in the article can be found in the [configs/link_prediction](./configs/link_prediction) folder.
 Please read through the [libkge](https://github.com/uma-pi1/kge) documentation to find out how to use them.
-To be able to run the evaluations where models are initialised with pretrained embeddings, make sure to download the ``models'' folder from the [supplementary material](https://uoe-my.sharepoint.com/:f:/g/personal/s2412861_ed_ac_uk/EtDFFnJ9VtFNht6y3RB45DwBbio3b8VyYXNB5-lcSTx2Pg?e=RsfeU7).
+To be able to run the evaluations where models are initialised with pretrained embeddings, make sure to download the ``models`` folder from the [supplementary material](https://uoe-my.sharepoint.com/:f:/g/personal/s2412861_ed_ac_uk/EtDFFnJ9VtFNht6y3RB45DwBbio3b8VyYXNB5-lcSTx2Pg?e=RsfeU7).

 **Warning:** The [HPO runs](configs/hpo) can take up to a week to finish and some of the generated configurations might require a high-end GPU to be able to run at all.
 During research, these HPO runs were ran on HPC clusters.